 - Low Light Level Imaging (active)

-CONTROP's night vision security cameras include sophisticated image enhancement algorithms, thus allowing the production of extremely well-defined image of the smallest temperature differences in the scene, while at the same time can handle a very large dynamic range within the scene (large variation of temperatures in the scene), making them appropriate for surveillance of short, medium as well as long range distances.
+CONTROP's night vision surveillance cameras include sophisticated image enhancement algorithms, thus allowing the production of extremely well-defined image of the smallest temperature differences in the scene, while at the same time can handle a very large dynamic range within the scene (large variation of temperatures in the scene), making them appropriate for surveillance of short, medium as well as long range distances.